-4.11 Affiliates of NAPS, including Visiting and Honorary appointments, must adhere to ownership of IP guidelines, including confidentiality and other employment obligations, in place for NAPS' academic staff.
+4.11 Affiliates of NAPS, including Visiting and Honorary appointments, must adhere to ownership of IP guidelines in place for NAPS' academic staff.
 This includes the need to disclose pre-existing IP and agreements with parties external to NAPS.
 The rights of IP ownership, including copyright and moral rights, are commensurate with those of NAPS employees.